Louis-Marie Ling Mangkhanekhoun

-Louis-Marie Ling Mangkhanekhoun I.V.D. (born 8 April 1944) is a Laotian prelate of the Roman Catholic Church.
-A bishop since 2001, he has been a cardinal since 28 June 2017 and the Apostolic Vicar of the Apostolic Vicariate of Vientiane, in Laos, since 16 December 2017.
-He is also the first cardinal from Laos.
+Louis-Marie Ling Mangkhanekhoun, IVD (born 8 April 1944) is a Laotian prelate of the Catholic Church.
+A bishop since 2001, he was made a cardinal on 28 June 2017 and served as the Vicar Apostolic of Vientiane since December 2017 until December 2024.
+He is the first cardinal from Laos.

+He speaks Khmu, Lao, French, and English.
+He is sometimes referred to as Bishop or Cardinal Ling, though his last name is Mangkhanekhoun.

 Biography

-He speaks Khmu, Laotian, French, and English.

-He is sometimes referred to as Bishop or Cardinal Ling.
+He was born Ling Mangkhanekhoun was born on 8 April 1944 in Bonha-Louang in Xiangkhouang province in northeastern Laos.
 He is an ethnic Khmu.
-He was baptized a Catholic in 1952 after missionaries converted his mother.
-In the 1960s he studied philosophy and theology at the Voluntas Dei seminary in the Diocese of Edmundston, New Brunswick, Canada.
+He was baptized in 1952 after his widowed mother became a Catholic.
+He received his religious instruction from French Oblate Missionaries.
+In the 1960s he was sent by the Oblates as the first Laotian to study philosophy and theology at the Voluntas Dei seminary in the Diocese of Edmundston, New Brunswick, Canada.
 He was ordained a priest in a hurried ceremony in a refugee camp on 5 November 1972 for the Apostolic Vicariate of Vientiane, Laos.
 He spent the years 1984 to 1987 in prison.

+He is a member of Institut Voluntas Dei, founded in 1958 at Trois-Rivières, Quebec.
+He took his first name Louis-Marie from its founder, Fr.
+Louis-Marie Parent.

-On 30 October 2000 Pope John Paul II appointed him Apostolic Vicar of Paksé and titular bishop of Aquae Novae in Proconsulari.
-He was consecrated a bishop on 22 April 2001 by Bishop Jean Khamsé Vithavong, Apostolic Vicar of Vientiane.
+He worked as a priest in the Vicariate of Vientiane for more than 25 years, more than a decade of that time in rural areas, and became its vicar general.
+On 30 October 2000, Pope John Paul II appointed him Vicar Apostolic of Paksé and titular bishop of Aquae Novae in Proconsulari.
+He was consecrated a bishop on 22 April 2001 by Bishop Jean Khamsé Vithavong, Vicar Apostolic of Vientiane.

 He developed a system of seminary education that requires a candidate for the priesthood, after three years of study, to spend one to three years in pastoral work.
 He explained that they are "catechists, carrying medicines, aid, prayers for the people of the mountain.
 They integrate with the villagers, live as the villagers do in everything."

-He is a member of Institut Voluntas Dei, founded in 1958 at Trois-Rivières, Quebec.
-He took his first name Louis-Marie from its founder, Fr.
-Louis-Marie Parent.

-On 21 May 2017, Pope Francis announced his intention to make Mangkhanekhoun a cardinal.
-He was made a cardinal at a consistory on 28 June 2017.
+His other principal charges as a bishop in Laos have been providing formation for Laotian priests, since the government does not allow foreign missionaries to work there, and planning for his own successor.

+He was president of the Episcopal Conference of Laos and Cambodia from 2009 to 2014.

 On 11 December 2016, his cousin was declared a blessed in the Catholic Church, Blessed Luc Sy (1938–1970), one of the Martyrs of Laos.